 - When employees cannot wear face coverings due to a medical or mental health condition or disability.
 This includes a hearing-impaired person or someone using sign language to communicate.
 Employees exempted from wearing a face covering due to medical conditions, mental health conditions, or disability must wear an effective non-restrictive alternative, such as a face shield with a drape on the bottom that we will provide, if their condition or disability allows.

 - When a specific task cannot be performed with a face covering.
 This exception is limited to the time period in which such tasks are being performed.

-Signs are posted at the entrance to the workplace to communicate face coverings requirements for any non-employees entering the workplace.
+Signs are posted at the entrance to the workplace encouraging the use of face coverings for anyone entering the workplace.
 We provide face coverings to members of the public if necessary.

-Employees are encouraged to wash hands with soap and water for at least 20 seconds, or use alcohol-based hand sanitizer with at least 60% alcohol.
+· Practicing Good Hygiene.
+Wash hands with soap and water for at least 20 seconds, or use alcohol-based hand sanitizer with at least 60% alcohol.
 Hand sanitizer stations and hand hygiene signage are placed throughout the workplace.
-Custodians are responsible for ensuring hand hygiene stations are readily accessible and stocked with soap and paper towels, or hand sanitizer.
+Custodians are responsible for ensuring hand hygiene stations are readily accessible and stocked with soap and paper towels, or sanitizer.

 Any PPE used to protect from COVID-19, such as gowns, face masks, and gloves, is selected based on function, fit, and availability.
 Employees are trained when and why PPE is necessary, how to properly put on and take off PPE, and how to clean, maintain, and store reusable PPE.
 Job hazard assessments are performed by supervisors to identify any PPE required for a specific job.
 Supervisors are responsible for ensuring that adequate supplies of PPE are available.